Japanese destroyer Nowaki (1940): Battle of Tjilatjap

 The next day, Nowaki and Arashi sank the Norwegian cargo ship Prominent.
 However, greater action was destined to ensue as they joined the heavy cruiser Maya as they were informed that land based aircraft had spotted an enemy warship.
 This was the destroyer HMS Stronghold, and the three ships sped to intercept the enemy.
-At 17:43, the trio spotted their target and closed the range, then at 18:21, Maya opened fire at 16,300 yards, while Nowaki and Arashi unleashed their combined twelve 5-inch (127 mm) guns at 11,300.
+At 17:43, the trio spotted their target and closed the range, then at 18:21, Maya opened fire at 16300 yd, while Nowaki and Arashi unleashed their combined twelve 5-inch (127 mm) guns at 11,300.
 They immediately closed the range as Stronghold began to take hits aft and flooding began to slow the ship.
-Over the course of a half hour, Maya closed to 3,000 yards, and Nowaki and Arashi to 2,000 yards.
+Over the course of a half hour, Maya closed to 3000 yd, and Nowaki and Arashi to 2000 yd.
 Stronghold was completely disabled, on fire, and slipping beneath the waterline as the abandon ship order was issued and the destroyer sank at 19:00 with the loss of 70 men.
 Nowaki fired 345 5-inch (127 mm) shells, Arashi 290, and Maya 635.

 On 3 March, Nowaki and Arashi tracked down the gunboat USS Asheville, which was also located by Japanese aircraft.
 After locating Asheville, they believed it was a merchant vessel and prepared a capture, only for Asheville to open fire with her three 4-inch (102 mm) guns to little effect.
 In response, Nowaki and Arashi closed to point blank range and dumped 300 5-inch (127 mm) rounds.
 Asheville's forecastle and bridge were almost entirely shot away, and the gunboat sank by the stern over a half hour with the loss of 170 sailors.
 Arashi only had room for a single survivor, Fed L Brown, who later died in a prisoner of war camp in March 1945.

 Finally on 4 March, Nowaki found herself involved in an attack on an allied convoy destined for Australia, where she helped to sink the British oil tanker Francol, the minesweepers M-3 and M-51, and the depot ship Anking.
 A half hour later, the sloop HMAS Yarra bravely attempted to defend the remaining ships against her attackers, which prompted the gunfire of Nowaki, Takao, and Atago to blast Yarra and sink her in a blaze of glory.
 Atago and Arashi then captured the Dutch steamships Tjisaroea and Duymer Van Twist.

-After either helping to sink or capture 13 enemy ships, the depleted Nowaki returned to Staring Bay on the 7th, then from the 18th to 3 April escorted Atago on an inspection cruise across Tarakan, Balikpapan, Makassar, Singapore, and Penang.
+After either helping to sink or capture 13 enemy ships, the depleted Nowaki returned to Staring Bay on 7 March, then from 18 March to 3 April, escorted Atago on an inspection cruise across Tarakan, Balikpapan, Makassar, Singapore, and Penang.
 Nowaki finally returned to the homeland on 18 April, and was drydocked in Yokosuka for a much needed refit.